 Porto is a beautiful city, which is known for its five bridges stretching over the Douro river.
 It's a very medieval town that never experienced mass renovation during the Enlightenment like some large European cities.
 As a result the streets are narrow and wind through giant city walls.

 And of course there was port wine.
 On the other side of the river from Porto is Villa Nova de Gaia, home to all of the port wine cellars.
 We toured a few cellars and of course tasted some of the port they had on offer.
-It was also the weekend of Carnaval, which is much more subdued in Portugal than Brazil.
-But some of the kids went all out with their costumes since it's like their Halloween.

 A francesinha, "the little French girl," is a sandwich type dish filled with ham, sausage and beef, then covered with a tomato and beer sauce.
 It may seem strange, but it's really good.